Ragnhild Gløersen Haga

-Ragnhild Gløersen Haga (born 12 February 1991) is a Norwegian olympic champion cross-country skier.
+Ragnhild Gløersen Haga (born 12 February 1991) is a retired Norwegian Olympic champion cross-country skier.

 Career

 Haga competed in the 2015 World Cup season, making a breakthrough by taking 12 top-ten World Cup results.

 At the 2015 Tour de Ski, she finished fourth overall.

 She represented Norway at the FIS Nordic World Ski Championships 2015 in Falun.

 In May, 2021, she was dropped from the Norwegian National Cross-country Team.

+On 12 March 2023, Haga made history by winning the first ever women's 50 km World Cup race, in Holmenkollen, Norway.

+She announced her retirement from cross-country skiing on 30 March 2023.

 Personal life

 Haga was born in Nannestad on 12 February 1991.